khoi-nguyen/www-old/teaching/cea/2023-summer-de/lectures/6-series-solutions.md

 # 07/06

 ::::: {.col}

+### Ordinary points

+Ordinary point: coefficients in standard form are analytic.

+- Substitute $y = \sum c_n x^n$ into an ODE
+- Rewrite the equation as one power series
+- The coefficients vanish -> recurrence relation
+- two terms: separate in two sums ($c_0$, $c_1$)
+- three terms: Assume $c_0 = 0$, get one solution, assume $c_1 = 0$, get the other.

 :::::

 ::::: {.col}

+- Courtney's parents are from Ohio and she hates Michigan.
+  It's a secret, Khoi, don't put that on the slide.

 ### Dating while in France

-- Je suis majeur^[Suggestion by Arnuv]
+- Je suis majeur^[Suggestion by Arnuv] - I am of legal age
-- Bon gars avec une arme à feu
+- Bon gars avec une arme à feu - Good guy with a gun
-- Montrez-moi votre tour Eiffel
+- Montrez-moi votre belle tour Eiffel - Show me your beautiful Eiffel tower
-- Chercher à goûter les meilleures baguettes françaises
+- Chercher à goûter les meilleures baguettes françaises - Looking to taste the best French baguettes.

 :::::

 # Regular singular point